PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 frozen.
 Unconditional pruning means a zero counter is not complete mutation evidence.
 The focused gate passes `495 passed, 1 xfailed in 19.89s`; the branch-changed broad gate passes `1626 passed, 1 xfailed in 30.38s`.

+The initial and no-layout fallback affine pre/post calls now retain their unchanged dictionaries in the selected observation-only targets.
+The existing final target, three declarative selections, and consumed late-binary form are unchanged; zero counters remain insufficient to prove no mutation.
+The focused gate passes `496 passed in 20.88s`, the branch-changed broad gate passes `1627 passed in 30.99s`, and targeted static validation passes.